StefanZander/lecture_notes/swcs/html/docs/objectives.md

     Use peer-reviewed papers from conferences or journals as your main literature source.

 - **Construct Validity**
-    Ensure the appropriateness of the chosen methodology for tackling an identified problem so that others, when applying your methodology are likely to gather the same or comparable results (--> *Reproducability*)
+    Ensure the appropriateness of the chosen methodology for tackling an identified problem so that others, when applying your methodology, are likely to gather the same or comparable results (--> *Reproducability*)

 - **External Validity**
-    Consider the replicability and transferability of the applied methodology and obtained results (--> *Generalisation*)
+    Consider the replicability and transferability of the applied methodology and obtained results (--> *Generalisation*).
+Your results should be verifable by emperical research results.
+Others should be able to apply your researched results to comparable problems.
+Validate the appropriateness of your methodology and generated insights by demonstrating that they also apply to comparable problems and yield similar results.

 - **Internal Validity**
-    Make sure that the logical consistency of the causality chain is maintained, i.e., that you used the appropriate set of methods for takling a problem and that the conclusions you draw from your observations are both verifyable and valid  (--> *"Inducability"*)
+    Make sure that the logical consistency of the applied causality chain is maintained, i.e., that you used the appropriate set of methods for takling a problem and that the conclusions you draw from your observations are both verifyable and valid  (--> *"Inducability"*)

 - **Follow the principles of good scientific work practices**
     This usually involves many aspects even bejond the creation of scientific artefacts (*--> consult the links in the literature recommendations for more in-depth information about good scientific work practices*).
 From previous experiences with students' submissions, the following few principles revealed to be of immediate importance as they directly influence a paper's assessment:

     - **Correct indication of external ideas and content**
-        It should be clear in your texts what is your idea and what resulted from external works
+        It should be clear in your texts what your ideas are and what elements resulted from the consultation of external works.

     - **Citing external work correctly**
         Be advised: Anything you take from external works need to be indicated, i.e., cited.
         Only take a max. of 3 words directly from external works, not more.

         !!! warning
+            **Important**:

-            **Please note**: Do not copy whole paragraphs from external works and only provide one citation at the paragraphs end.
-This counts as plagiarism and will be treated as such.
+            Do __not copy whole paragraphs from external works__ and only provide one citation at the paragraph's end.
+This counts as plagiarism and will be treated as such (with all consequences).

         The LaTeX template provided for this course is already pre-configured and implements a common citation style; so there is no need to modify that.